Equestrian events at the 1952 Summer Olympics

 The equestrian events at the 1952 Helsinki Summer Olympics included dressage, eventing, and show jumping.
 All three disciplines had both individual and team competitions and were held from 28 July to 3 August 1952.

 One of the biggest changes at the 1952 Olympics was the demographics of competitors.
 Before this, most of the riders were officers (41 of 44 starters at the 1948 Olympics were riding in uniform), whereas the Helsinki Games saw over 50% of competitors from the civilian ranks.
 Additionally, women were now allowed to compete for the first time in equestrian events.
 At the 1952 Games, they were permitted in the dressage competition, although prohibited from the jumping (per a ruling in 1951) and most definitely not in eventing which was considered too dangerous.
 A total of 4 women competed out of 134 riders.

-25 nations competed: Argentina, Brazil, Bulgaria, Canada, Chile, Denmark, Egypt, Finland, France, Federal Republic of Germany, Great Britain, Ireland, Italy, Japan, Korea, Mexico, the Netherlands, Norway, Portugal, Romania, Soviet Union, Spain, Sweden, Switzerland, and the USA.
-This was the first appearance for Canada, Egypt, Korea, and the Soviet Union.
-Russia had sent riders to the 1912 Games, but had not competed since.
+25 nations competed: Argentina, Brazil, Bulgaria, Canada, Chile, Denmark, Egypt, Finland, France, Federal Republic of Germany, Great Britain, Ireland, Italy, Japan, Korea, Mexico, the Netherlands, Norway, Portugal, Romania, Soviet Union, Spain, Sweden, Switzerland, and the United States.
+This was the first appearance for Canada, Egypt, and Korea.
+The Soviet Union appeared for the first time since 1912; Russia had sent riders to the 1912 Games, but had not competed since.
 The youngest participant was Walter Staley (19) from the United States, while the oldest rider was the Danish Kristian Jensen (63).